 class website for Poli Sci 138B, 20th Century International Politics

 class website for Poli Sci 120B, The World After 9/11.
 This course was based on video lectures downloaded from the internet.
-Direct links to the videos and to most of the readings are on the course website, although some of those links are password-protected.
+Direct links to the videos and to most of the readings are on the course website, although some of those links are password-protected and some of those videos had to be removed from the server.
 If you'd like to see those materials and need a password, please email me at firstname.lastname@example.org

 class website for Poli Sci 220, International Relations Core Seminar (second quarter) (graduate course)